dolphindb/release/1.30/README.md

 * Wrongly-specified parameter *rowKeys* of function `sliceByKey` leads to server crash. (**1.30.16**)
 * Null flag is not set after `replace!` a vector with NULL values. (**1.30.16**)

+## Client Tools

+**Web-Based User Interface**

+> New Features

+- Added switches for enabling/disabling code minimap (code outline) and code completion to the toolbar at the top of the editor.
+The toolbar also displays the code execution status and you can cancel a long running job by clicking “Executing“. （**2.0.910**）
+- Added shortcuts to copy line up/down. （**2.0.910**）
+- Support for displaying Decimal32/64 values and array vectors of these two data types. （**2.0.910**）
+- In the **Dataview**, you can now select the text in a dictionary. （**2.0.910**）
+- A new menu is added to each DFS table in the Database view.
+You to view table schema, preview the first 100 records, and add columns to the table. （**2.0.910**）
+- In the **Database** view, you can now expand a DFS table to view its columns in a list and edit the comment of each column. （**2.0.910**）
+- Support for colored output in the terminal. （**2.0.910**）
+- Added new settings menu where you can customize the number of decimal places.
+For example, enter "2" to display numbers with 2 digits. (**1.30.20**)
+- Added support for visualization of dictionaries. (**1.30.20**)
+- You can now navigate to the associated documentation by clicking the error code (e.g., 'RefId: S00001'). (**1.30.20**)
+- "Shell" tab: Added new "Database" view for checking databases and tables. (**1.30.20**)

+> Improvements

+- Layout enhancements - table preview is now displayed at the bottom of the editor to fit more columns. （**2.0.910**）
+- Code in the editor is now auto saved. （**2.0.910**）
+- Improved page load speed. （**2.0.910**）
+- Data view enhancements: (1) column, row and data type information is displayed below each table; (2) enhanced horizontal scroll bar to display full table. （**2.0.910**）
+- Enhanced the fonts to reduce file size. （**2.0.910**）
+- Reduced line height in the **Local Variables** and **Shared Variables** views. （**2.0.910**）
+- The type of the connected node is now displayed at the top navigation bar. （**2.0.910**）
+- Enhanced **Dataview** display. （**2.0.910**）
+- Enhanced error messages for insufficient privileges to access database. （**2.0.910**）
+- If the path of a DFS database contains dots (e.g., `dfs://aaa.bbb.ccc`), it is recognized as its directory structure.
+The database is displayed under a directory tree in the **Database** view. （**2.0.910**）
+- The function documentation popup is now up to date with the DolphinDB official manual online. （**2.0.910**）
+- Users must log in to check the data node logs. （**2.0.910**）
+- Enhanced code highlighting to keep it consistent with the DolphinDB extension for Visual Studio Code. (**1.30.20**)
+- Numeric values are formatted with comma (,) as the thousands separator, e.g., `1,000,000,000`. (**1.30.20**)
+- Updated keywords, code completion, and function documentation. (**1.30.20**)
+- The execution information is displayed in a more compact layout. (**1.30.20**)
+- Enhanced the "status" popover view to display status information in different categories. (**1.30.20**)
+- Enhanced table pagination design and added tooltips for icon buttons. (**1.30.20**)
+- "Job" tab enhancements: Adjusted the field names; Added support for job search by client IP. (**1.30.20**)
+- Now when connecting to a controller of a high-availability cluster on the web-based cluster manager, you will be redirected to the leader where information on all nodes are displayed. (**1.30.19**)
+- With the integrated user interface, you can now view, suspend and cancel jobs (running, submitted or scheduled) in DolphinDB.
+Note that after you have upgraded the server version, the "web" folder must be updated as well.
+The new version of Web-Based Cluster Manager uses the WebSocket protocol to enhance its support for binary protocols.
+Your web browser may need to be updated to the latest version.
+We recommend using the latest version of Chrome or Edge. (**1.30.16**)

+> Issues Fixed

+- Fixed function documentation display issue when you hover over functions such as `append!`. （**2.0.910**）
+- Fixed the matrix display issue. （**2.0.910**）
+- Fixed the REFID links in the terminal. （**2.0.910**）
+- Fixed font display issues in the terminal. （**2.0.910**）
+- Enhanced syntax highlighting logic; Fixed highlighting issues with `set()` and `values()`. （**2.0.910**）
+- Fixed the horizontal axis display issue when plotting an OHLC chart. （**2.0.910**）
+- Fixed the function documentation popup display issue. （**2.0.910**）
+- Fixed the date and time display issue in the terminal and **Dataview**. （**2.0.910**）
+- Enhanced the messages on login failures. （**2.0.910**）
+- The height of the **Database** view can now be resized. （**2.0.910**）
+- Fixed the lag issues in the database list. （**2.0.910**）
+- Fixed an issue where the temporal labels were not correctly formatted in a `plot`. (**1.30.20**)

 ## API